apollner/news_image_generation/README.md

 ## Latest News Headline
 The latest news headline used to generate the image is:

-**Rainbow Bridge car explosion: US-Canada bridge still shut after deadly car blast**
+**Dbrand is suing Casetify for allegedly stealing its case and skin designs**

-You can read more about it [here](https://www.bbc.com/news/world-us-canada-67505126).
+You can read more about it [here](https://www.engadget.com/dbrand-is-suing-casetify-for-allegedly-stealing-its-case-and-skin-designs-221012321.html).

 ## Requirements
 - Python 3.8